 The concept of human development is a modern psychological concept, but the phenomenon of human development is not purely modern.
 There is a long arc and a more contemporary arc.
-It is a phenomenon that has developed over millennia, because human development happens within the conditions of existence, which occur in history.
-In terms of this big arc, human development has moved toward a meta-process of individualization over millennia.
+It is a phenomenon that has developed over millennia, because human development happens within the conditions of existence that occur in history.
+In terms of this big arc, human development has moved towards a meta-process of individualization over millennia.
 If we think about the history of mentalities and of human sensibility, the notion of the individual as a psychological entity has been extruded, drawn out with great difficulty and sacrifice, over many centuries and millennia.
 This larger arc of millennia constitutes a long process of differentiation and the construction of the self.
 It has produced the psychological individuals that we think about today when we speak of human development.

 This new individual is marked by the construction of inner life as a legitimate realm that – ultimately, in the history of the emergence of the individual inner life – takes on not only a legitimate position, but an urgency and authority that in some ways supersedes social and collective life.
-The psychological individual, is also foundational for the very possibility and idea of democracy, let alone its practical construction – however imperfect.
+The psychological individual is foundational for the very possibility and idea of democracy, let alone its practical construction – however imperfect.
 We cannot imagine a democratic society without imagining psychological individuals who have free will, autonomy, self-referencing capabilities to norms, values and rights, and who can conceive of situations where an inner reference to fundamental rights is stronger than the immediate demands of authority or of the collective.

 The challenge now is moving from these miracles of individualization to a new frontier that is defined by the individual in relationship to the collective.
-Not through opposition, domination, and subjugation, but rather through necessary solidarity.
+Not through opposition, domination and subjugation, but rather through necessary solidarity.
 This is a new kind of sensibility.
 The climate crisis, for example, requires this shift.
-We cannot think of ourselves only as individuals, which is essential, but we also have to think as “one”, as a collective, as humanity, because there is no way of separating the threat to ourselves from the threat to us – it is one threat.
+We cannot think of ourselves only as individuals, which is essential, but we also have to think as ‘one’, as a collective, as humanity, because there is no way of separating the threat to ourselves from the threat to us – it is one threat.

 I regard the challenges of the digital century as analogous to the climate challenges: challenges to all of us and at the very same time challenges to each of us.
 When we talk about the threats of the digital century, we hear that privacy is a major one.
-Yet, privacy is a ‘catch phrase.’
+Yet, privacy is a ‘catch phrase’.
 We are under the delusion that privacy is something private because we are thinking about this concept through the lens of individualization.
 This dilutes the meaning of privacy into some sort of private calculation, calculations that are exploited by the empires of surveillance capitalism.

-For example, we think “I’ll give you this little bit of personal information – perhaps a photo I post on social media –– in return for the “free” service” of sharing my photo with friends and family and connecting.
-In fact, privacy cannot be a private calculation in at least two ways: First, a society that cherishes privacy will always be fundamentally different from a society that it is indifferent to privacy.
+For example, we think ‘I’ll give you this little bit of personal information – perhaps a photo I post on social media – in return for the “free” service of sharing my photo with friends and family and connecting’.
+In fact, privacy cannot be a private calculation in at least two ways: first, a society that cherishes privacy will always be fundamentally different from a society that it is indifferent to privacy.
 A surveilled society will never be the same as a society that prioritizes privacy as a right.
 They will be at variance in their respect for the dignity of the sovereign individual, the capacity for human autonomy, agency, free will and decision rights – all of the capacities essential to the democratic self.
 At the same time, every time we engage in these simple trade-offs of free services for a private advantage, we are captured by a lie.
 The surveillance capitalist empires have amassed unprecedented concentrations of information about us through systems designed to be hidden.
 Most of what they possess has been taken from us without our awareness.
 These data feed systems of artificial intelligence to discover patterns and predict future behaviour.
 The end result of this exchange has nothing to do with our presumed private calculation; it is information that is extracted from our experience without our knowledge and without our consent.
 It is, quite simply, surveillance.
-By choosing to participate in these unprecedented systems of knowledge and power, we unwittingly contribute to the large scale monitoring and control of society.
+By choosing to participate in these unprecedented systems of knowledge and power, we unwittingly contribute to the large-scale monitoring and control of society.

 For example, we innocently and willingly post our photos to Facebook and to other parts of the internet.
 Those photos are taken, without our knowledge and certainly without our permission, for example by Microsoft – a leading surveillance capitalist – for the largest data set in the world used to train facial recognition algorithms.
-When Microsoft created its “Microsoft Celeb” training data set for facial recognition” (it turned out that they were NOT merely taking celebrity faces), they said that it was only for academic research.
+When Microsoft created its ‘Microsoft Celeb’ training data set for facial recognition (it turned out that they were NOT merely taking celebrity faces), they said that it was only for academic research.
 But, in fact, the data set was sold to law enforcement agencies, companies and military operations including the military division of the Chinese Army that incarcerates members of the Uyghur Muslim minority in Xinjiang.
-The whole province is essentially a surveillance mini state.
+The whole province is essentially a surveillance mini-state.
 There are specific detention camps in Xinjiang where people are imprisoned by the ubiquitous presence of facial recognition systems that monitor them on a continuous basis on the street, in their homes and their workplaces, etc. These facial recognition systems are built on our faces, that we have freely given, under the delusion that privacy is private.
 No, it is not.
 Privacy is public – a collective good that can now only be preserved by collective will.